factcast/factcast/factcast-site/documentation-docsy/content/en/Setup/properties.md

 | factcast.ui.report.store.path | The path under which reports are stored if no external ReportStore is configured.                                            | /tmp/factcast-ui/report |
 | factcast.ui.report.store.s3   | The name of the S3 Bucket in which the reports are stored by the S3ReportStore.
 This overrides factcast.ui.report.store.path |                         |

-Further details can be found here : `org.springframework.grpc.autoconfigure.server.GrpcServerProperties`.
+Further details can be found here : `org.springframework.boot.grpc.server.autoconfigure.GrpcServerProperties`.